 A note about limes and lime burn

 If you are juicing your own limes right before your wedding, beware of lime burn, ESPECIALLY if you’re going to be outside for your wedding or the days before/after.
 Lime burn, a.k.a. phytophotodermatitis, is caused by a material from a light-sensitizing plant (i.e., lime juice) getting on skin that is then exposed to sunlight.
 Exposure to the sun starts a chemical reaction between the UV rays, plant juice, and skin, which can result in varying degrees of burns.
 Other plants that can cause phytophotodermatitis include parsnips, celery, and lemons.

 To avoid lime burn, make sure you wash your hands very well before going outside.
 Or, if you’re juicing your limes outside, like for a beach or backyard party, don’t do it with your bare hands—use a juicer, and/or rubber gloves.
 Washing your hands alone, won’t always save you.
 Meg and Lucy have both juiced limes outdoors with disastrous consequences (like, emergency doctor’s visits to try to figure out the swollen hands and spreading chemical burns), so please, learn from their mistakes.
 Lime burn is no fun, and it’s really no fun on your wedding day.

 Salt or No Salt?

 I take my margaritas with salt (and lots of it.)
 To rim your glasses like we did here, make sure to set aside extra limes so that you have something to moisten the rims of your glass with, in addition to coarse salt (regular salt won’t cut it.)
-For tips on how to rim a glass like a pro, you can check out this tutorial.
 If you want to boost your garnish game, cut your limes into wheels instead of wedges.
 As this tutorial points out, lime wheels are purely for show (rather than for adding flavor.)
 But I’m okay with that.